 The VMCi publishes a monthly magazine - MiniMag - which features articles about club events, technical tricks and tips, and 'MiniMart' for buying and selling cars and parts.

 You are sure to find an aspect of Mini motoring that will appeal to you.
 Check out our calendar for upcoming events!

 Following is the VMCi's Statement of Purpose as set out in our Club Constitution.
 You can learn more about the Club Constitution here.

 To foster an interest in the Mini (as manufactured by B.M.C., British Leyland, Leyland Australia, BMW or any subsequent name which these Companies may trade under) in its various forms and derivatives.

 To provide Members with information, advice and assistance on matters connected with the Mini and motoring in general.

 To conduct social activities considered desirable and to the benefits of Members.

 To promote an interest and activity in aspects of motor sport.

-To maintain an affiliation with the Confederation of Australian Motor Sport Limited (CAMS) and, through this, with the Federation Internationale du Sport Automobile.
+To maintain an affiliation with the Confederation of Motorsport Australia and, through this, with the Federation Internationale du Sport Automobile.